gregor-autischer/PH_Steiermark_Oeffi_Card/README.md

 Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Credits

-Created by Gregor Autischer for the Powerhaus Smart Home ecosystem.

 This card is designed to work with the [PH Steiermark Öffi Integration](https://github.com/gregor-autischer/PH_Steiermark_Oeffi) for Home Assistant.